 Costas is another high-quality sunglasses manufacturer.
-They’ve been making fishing orientated polarized glasses for more than 35 years and have a great reputation for their technology and making durable glasses with excellent optics.
+They’ve been making fishing orientated polarized lenses and glasses for more than 35 years and have a great reputation for their technology and making durable glasses with excellent optics.

 Costa’s current flagship technology is the 580 lens, which offers great clarity, absorbs harmful high-energy blue light and filters out harsh yellow for enhanced color.